mistylavender/techtalks/techtalk1notes.md

   * only add or remove through the last one
   * similar to a stack of plates, take the top out out and only add to the top
   * push (add) & pop (remove)

+Generics:
+* parameterized types: allows user-defined types (Integers, Strings, etc.)
+* create classes with different data types
+* object: superclass of all other classes
+* Generic method: takes a parameter and returns some value after performing a task -> general parameters can be inserted
+* Generic class: implemented like a non-generic class, but it can accept one or more types of parameters